Kihyun: 2021–present: Solo debut with Voyager and other solo activities

 In January 2023, Kihyun had a pictorial and an interview for the fashion magazine Arena Homme + Korea.

 In April, he became a fixed panelist for JTBC's current affairs and liberal arts program Han Moon-cheol's Black Box Review.
 On April 16, Kihyun and Joohoney participated in the soundtrack of TVING's original Our Game: LG Twins, titled "Awake".
 It is a song about overcoming difficulties by cheering each other on and raising hope, which combines rock and hip hop, and contains a moving theme of turning adversity upside down.
 They also participated in its pitch and theta for victory before the game series against Doosan Bears.

 On May 7, he released a song for the soundtrack of the television series Tale of the Nine Tailed 1938, titled "Full Moon".
 On May 28, Kihyun performed at the Peak Festival 2023, held at Nanji Hangang Park in Seoul.

 In June, he attended the 2023 Seen Festival in Hội An, Vietnam.
 On June 22, Kihyun attended the Korea-Vietnam Cultural Exchange Night, held at Vietnam National Convention Center, as "K-pop Representative Singer".
 It was a place to enjoy K-pop and V-pop together, to strengthen cultural consensus between the two countries and promote friendship for the future generations.

 In March 2025, he held a free fan event after his military discharge.

 On May 25, Kihyun performed at the Peak Festival 2025, held at Nanji Hangang Park in Seoul.

 On June 28, he performed at the Someday Festival, in commemoration of its 10th anniversary, held at KINTEX in Ulsan.

 In October, it was announced that Kihyun will be one of the judges for the vocal survival show Veiled Musician.

+In April 2026, it was announced that he will perform for third consecutive year at the Peak Festival 2026 on May 24, to be held at Nanji Hangang Park in Seoul.
+On July 7, Kihyun released his second EP Borderline, along with the lead single "So Good".
+The lead single's English version was released on July 24.